-- ▶ Hunters should be aware of No Hunting and No Shooting Areas described on page 13.
+► Hunters should be aware of No Hunting and No Shooting Areas described on page 13.
 Hunters are also responsible for identifying and complying with community/municipal No Shooting bylaws.
 Municipal bylaws that affect the discharge of firearms and/or bows are not included in this synopsis.
+For more information, contact individual municipalities.

+▶ No hunting of black bears within 800 m of the intersection of Beaver Cove Road and Telegraph Cove Road in MU I-II

-For more information, contact individual municipalities. - ▶ Hunters are reminded that the Nanaimo River estuary is within city limits.
+▶ Hunters are reminded that the Nanaimo River estuary is within city limits.
 A municipal bylaw restricts hunting to only a portion of the estuary and only during migratory bird seasons.
-Maps of the area open to hunting are available for viewing at the MoE Regional Office in Nanaimo, or from the City of Nanaimo. - ▶ The discharge of rifles is prohibited in MU 1-1 except on Valdes Island, Sidney
+Maps of the area open to hunting are available for viewing at the Ministry Regional Office in Nanaimo, or from the City of Nanaimo.

+▶ The discharge of rifles is prohibited in

-- Island and James Island (and except by permit elsewhere).
-Note No Shooting or Hunting areas in MU 1-1, Maps A2 to A6. - ▶ Nanoose Bay No Shooting Area (MUI-5) From the mean high water mark at the southeast corner of the Qualicum National Wildlife Area east to the mean high water mark on the Department of Defence property line and the shore area between these points (400 m out onto the water from the mean high water mark). - ▶ Qualicum National Wildlife Areas (MU 1-6) Hunting, trapping, fishing or the possession of any firearm (Canada Wildlife Act) is prohibited in this area.
-For further details contact the Canadian Wildlife Service office in Delta (604-940-4560) Pacific Wildlife Research Centre. - ▶ The discharge of firearms is prohibited within 25 m on either side of the midline of Westcan Terminals Road east of Indian Reserve #9 and 25 m seaward from, and including the paved area of Westcan Terminals Port site (situated in MU 1-4).
-See Map AII. - Cowichan River No Shooting Area (MU 1-4).
+▶ Qualicum National Wildlife Areas (MU 1-6) - Hunting, trapping, fishing or the possession of any firearm (Canada Wildlife Act) is prohibited in this area.
+For further details contact the Canadian Wildlife Service office in Delta (604-940-4650) Pacific Wildlife Research Centre.

+▶ The discharge of firearms is prohibited within 25 m on either side of the midline of Westcan Terminals Road east of Indian Reserve #9 and 25 m seaward from, and including the paved area of Westcan Terminals Port site (situated in MU 1-4).
+See Map AII.

+Cowichan River No Shooting Area (MU I-4).
 The discharge of firearms is Prohibited within 100 m of the high water mark of the Cowichan River from a point starting on the River immediately north of the Holt Creek Trailhead upstream along the Cowichan River to the Municipality of Lake Cowichan.